Made Email Marketing Mistakes?

 5.Boring Subject Line

-It is so important to get your emails stand out in the inbox and subject line plays a major role in it.
+It is so important to get your emails to stand out in the inbox and the subject line plays a major role in it.
 The subject line is the first thing the reader is going to see initially h/she won’t see the content of your email.
 So you need to make sure that it’s catchy and enticing for the user to click on.

 Put yourself in their shoes, understand the psychology of your audience (who can be prospective buyers), experiment about what would make them open that email.
 And in addition to that if you insert their name in that subject line it is going to increase the opening ratio significantly.

 There are few rules that you can add and you can follow.

 - Don’t mislead the viewer.
 This means all you say in the subject line should be true.

 - Don’t say it all.
 Just provoke the curiosity of the reader, so they are urged to click and see your message.